Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Star Spawn Mangler (MPMM).md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mpmm
 - monster/size/medium
 - monster/type/aberration
-statblock: inline
+aliases: ["Star Spawn Mangler"]
 ---
 # Star Spawn Mangler
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 229, Mordenkainen's Tome of Foes p.
 236*

 > [!quote]- A quote from Mordenkainen
 >
-> The cultists who blaspheme reality by calling out to Elder Evils often speak of a Far Ream from which these entities hail.
+> The cultists who blaspheme reality by calling out to Elder Evils often speak of a Far Realm from which these entities hail.
 >
 > In truth, there is no one place or space from which they come.
 There is the multiverse of things that are, and there is the multiverse of things that shouldn't be.